jessemcbrower/bus_sign/README.md

 Run routefinder.py to find your stops

 ```
+1. Open get_times.py in an editor

-1. Delete everything inside of stops = []
+2. Delete everything inside of stops = []

-2. Run routefinder.py
+3. Run routefinder.py

-3. Paste results into stops = []
+4. Paste results into stops = []

-4. Repeat as needed
+5. Repeat steps 3 & 4 as needed
 ```

 ## To start app on power up: